National Register Listings in

 Today, Davis County continues to evolve and grow, with its rich history preserved and celebrated through various landmarks and museums.
 It offers a mix of suburban living, thriving commercial areas, and beautiful natural landscapes.
 As one of the fastest-growing counties in Utah, Davis County reflects its past while embracing a vibrant future.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Davis County, Utah.
+This timeline provides a concise overview of the key events in the history of Davis County, Utah.

 • 1847 - Mormon pioneers led by Brigham Young first settle in Davis County